Nianyi-GSND-Projects/GSND-5110-GP2/README.md

 1. Get to know the game and identify the "essence"—the core mechanism of the game, and trim it down to a minimal state.

-	A [game breakdown document](https://github.com/Nianyi-GSND-Projects/GSND-5110-GP2/blob/master/Game%20Breakdown/Game%20Breakdown.md) is written and uploaded here, with suggestions on how we should trim the mechanisms and my ideas on the prototype.

 2. Discuss and decide the best approach to prototype this game.

 3. Build the prototype.